hstreamdb/docs/docs/en/release_notes/HStreamDB.md

 #### Shards in Streams

-We have exposed shards under streams, which provides a finer-grained control of data distribution in a stream and direct access to data in a shard.
+We have extended the sharding model in v0.8, which provides direct access and management of the underlying shards of a stream, allowing a finer-grained control of data distribution and stream scaling.
 Each shard will be assigned a range of hashes in the stream, and every record whose hash of `partitionKey` falls in the range will be stored in that shard.

 Currently, HStreamDB supports:

 - set the initial number of shards when creating a stream
 - distribute written records among shards of the stream with `partitionKey`s
 - direct access to records from any shard of the specified position
+- check the shards and their key range in a stream

 In future releases, HStreamDB will support dynamic scaling of streams through shard splitting and merging